alexyixuanxu/AlexXu_DynamicWeb/10-25/assignment5/README.md

 3. In your terminal, navigate to your directory that contain the respository and type in `npm install express` to install the package.

 ## Run & Test the App
-In your terminal, navigate to the directory containing the files, and type `node app.js` to run the bot.
+In your terminal, navigate to the directory containing the files, and type `node app.js` to run the app.
 It should start a server at `localhost/3000`.

 Here are some paths to test:
 - `/YourShape/YourNumber`, if valid, it will redirect into `/sketch.html`.